kbalt/ezk-image/README.md

 // Our destination image, NV12 is a format that stores the image's luminosity and colors in the YUV space let mut nv12_image = vec![0u8; PixelFormat::NV12.buffer_size(width, height)];

-// Create a Source with the rgb_image buffer and specify the image we're converting from let source = Source::new(
+// Create the image we're converting from let source = Image::new(
     PixelFormat::RGB,
-    PixelFormatPlanes::RGB(&rgb_image), // RGB only has one plane width, height,
+    PixelFormatPlanes::RGB(&rgb_image[..]), // RGB only has one plane width,
+    height,
     ColorInfo { // Describe the color of this image
         space: ColorSpace::BT709, // Doesn't really matter since we're not going to use the color.space in RGB images
         transfer: ColorTransfer::Linear,